Nexints/DokiDokiLifeTimes/README.md

 **Quirks:**

 - Tragic routes are possible, where some of the dokis die.
 All tragic routes are avoidable in this mod though, and there are good endings for each Doki!
 - Adding onto this: If a doki dies, the lifetime continues without them.
-The clear exceptions are humorous routes (like the American ending).
 - Marrying one of the dokis (and more!) is possible in the final release of this mod.
-However, this will not happen for a while.
 - Dating all the dokis at once is impossible with this mod.
 Sayori is canonically monogamous in the official game.
 - Other perspectives may be added in eventually!